Transforming Transport (TT)

 • Grant to ITAINNOVA: 115,625.00 .

-This project has received funding from the research program and innovation Horizon2020 of the European Union through the agreement of grant 731932.
+This project has received funding from the European Union’s Horizon 2020 research and innovation program through the agreement of grant 731932.

 Skip to content